 In the event that the investigator contacts you, you should have all documentation regarding the matter available.
 Any failure or refusal to cooperate in the investigation process, without lawful excuse, is a violation of the NBASW Act.

-Complaints are normally investigated by registered social workers who have received special training for this task.
+Complaints are normally investigated by registered social workers or other individuals who have received special training for this task.
 Investigators are held accountable to the Code of Ethics, Standards of Practice and legislative requirements.

 What is Voluntary Resolution/Mediation?